albertintech/apai/docs/congress/cmf/fema/voting-methods-technical-explainer.md

 ## Part I: STAR Voting

 STAR stands for **Score Then Automatic Runoff**.
-It is used whenever an election is choosing one winner -- for President, for Senate, or for House districts that elect fewer than three Representatives.
+It is used whenever an election is choosing one winner -- for Senate, or for House districts that elect fewer than three Representatives.

 ### How You Vote